5 Types of Wagashi Sweets that Japanese like the most

-Representative examples of Wagashi sweets include Manju (饅頭), Daifuku (大福), Yokan (羊羹), and Karinto (かりんとう).Furthermore, each of these confections has various types and variations as small classification.
+Wagashi (和菓子) is the Japanese word that generally refers to traditional Japanese sweets.Hence, it is somewhat different in meaning from Okashi (お菓子).Typical examples of Japanese Wagashi confections include Manju (饅頭), Daifuku (大福), Yokan (羊羹), and Karinto (かりんとう).Furthermore, each of these traditional Japanese sweets has various types and variations in its own category.

-We Japanese like to eat such Wagashi sweets along with hot Japanese green tea for afternoon tea.In fact, typical Wagashi sweets, including the above 4 types, are usually inexpensive and available at most supermarkets and convenience stores in Japan.
+We Japanese like to eat such sweet treats along with hot Japanese green tea as an afternoon snack.In fact, typical Wagashi sweets, including the above 4 types, are usually inexpensive and available at almost any supermarket and convenience stores in Japan.

-The Top 5 Most Popular Types of Wagashi sweets in Japan
+The Top 5 Most Popular Wagashi Sweets in Japan

 The 5th place : Sakura Mochi (桜餅)

-Sakura Mochi (桜餅), literally cherry blossom rice cake, is a type of Mochigashi (餅菓子) with more than 300 years of history.The Wagashi consists of a sticky pink-colored rice cake and the inside sweet red bean paste, which is wrapped with a salted cherry tree leaf.When we think of Sakura Mochi rice cakes, that reminds us of the cherry blossom season.Nevertheless, Sakura Mochi is available throughout the year.
+Sakura Mochi (桜餅), or literally cherry blossom rice cake is a type of Mochigashi (餅菓子) with more than 300 years of history.This Wagashi confection consists of a sticky pink-colored rice cake and the inside sweet red bean paste, which is wrapped with a salted cherry tree leaf.When we think of Sakura Mochi rice cakes, that reminds us of the cherry blossom season.Nevertheless, Sakura Mochi is available throughout the year in Japan.

 The 4th place : Castella (カステラ)